binghuang2018/aqml/README.md

 # Demo

 A Demo is provided for an exemplified QM9 molecule (molecule III in Fig. 2C of reference [huang2017dna]), covering the four essential aspects of AML:

-a) generation of amons
+- generation of amons
-b) quantum chemistry calculations
+- quantum chemistry calculations
-c) generation of (a)SLATM representation
+- generation of (a)SLATM representation
-d) AML prediction of the total energy of the exemplified molecule.
+- AML prediction of the total energy of the exemplified molecule.

 # Publications